-Do you want to start your own blog and start making money on the side?
-This guide will show you the 6 easy steps to get your blog up and running in no time at all – basically, in one hour or less and at a very low cost – almost free!
+Do you want to start your own blog and make money on the side?
+This guide will show you the six easy steps to get your blog up and running in no time at all – basically, in one hour or less and at a very low cost.

 When I started my blog in late 2016, I did it with little to no knowledge of computer programming and all that techie stuff.
 The fact is that you do not need to be a computer or IT guru to build and start your own blog from scratch.
-It is actually very easy and anyone can do it.
+It is actually easy, and anyone can do it.

 So, come along and let me show you how to create your blog as a beginner and start earning passive income this year.

 Why You Should Start a Blog

 There are many reasons why people start a blog.
 For you, it may be to:

 - Display your creative writing skills